Jmzp/react-native-boilerplate/README.md

   - `components`: Folder to store any common component that you use through your app (such as a generic button)
   - `constants`: Folder to store any kind of constant that you have.
   - `hooks`: Folder to store custom hooks.
+  - `utils`: Folder to store mix of utils functions.
   - `localization`: Folder to store the languages files.
   - `navigation`: Folder to store the navigators.
   - `screens`: Folder that contains all your application screens/features.